May 9, 2020

 - Specify what he/she wants to accept.
 If a visitor clicks the button No, let me choose, all the cookie groups (e.g. marketing cookies) selections will be disabled by default and a visitor will have to choose which groups does he want to give consent to.
 If none of them, he/she would need to click Save my choices.

 P.S.
-To be fully compliant with GDPR, you would also need to enable Show Reject All Button setting.
+To be fully GDPR compliant, you would also need to enable Show Reject All Button setting.

 Also, if you are using popup as your consent notification, I’d recommend going to Behavior and enable Require banner interaction (in order to make sure that the visitor would definitely interact with the notification).